Blue wall of silence: Exposing the code

-One method of minimising the effects of the blue wall of silence is exposing those who follow it.
+One method of minimizing the effects of the blue wall of silence is exposing those who follow it.
 Many states have taken measures in police academies to promote the exposure of the blue code.
 In most cities, before being admitted into the academy one must pass a criminal background check.
 Through additional background checks, polygraph testing, and psychological evaluations, certain departments are better able to select individuals who are less likely to condone wrongdoing.
 In these departments, police are exposed to a basic training curriculum that instructs on ethical behavior; this instruction is reinforced in seminars and classes annually in some cases.

 Several campaigns against the blue code of silence or for making it more visible in the public eye have taken place in the United States.
 One of the first of these campaigns was the Knapp Commission in New York (officially known as the Commission to Investigate Alleged Police Corruption) which was headed by Mayor John V. Lindsay in 1970.
 Over 20 years after the Knapp Commission the Mollen Commission was established in 1992 by New York City Mayor David Dinkins to investigate the nature and extent of corruption in the New York City Police Department NYPD, and to recommend changes to improve these procedures.
 These and other investigations have revealed details of the inner workings of the NYPD.